What Are Allergy Shots?

-An allergy occurs when the body's immune system has an exaggerated reaction to a usually harmless substance.
-Some common allergens (substances that trigger the allergy) are dust mites, molds, pollen, pets with fur or feathers, stinging insects, and foods.
+An allergy is when the body's immune system overreacts to a usually harmless substance.
+Things that cause allergic reactions are called allergens.
+Common allergens include dust mites, molds, pollen, pets with fur or feathers, stinging insects, and foods.

-The best way to prevent or control allergy symptoms is to avoid triggers.
-An allergist (a doctor trained to identify and treat allergies) will look for causes of an allergy by testing a person's reaction to specific allergens with skin or blood tests.
-Then, based on the test results, the allergist or another doctor can recommend treatments, including medications and ways to avoid exposure to allergens.
+The best way to prevent or control allergy symptoms is to avoid allergens.
+Allergists (doctors who identify and treat allergies) look for causes of an allergic reaction with skin tests and blood tests.
+Based on the test results, they can recommend treatments, including medicines and ways to avoid allergens.

 Are Allergy Shots Safe?

 Allergy shots given by a trained health professional are safe and effective.
 Kids as young as 5 years old can get them.

 Kids may have a small reaction near the site of the injection.
 This can happen right away or within a few hours of the shot.
 Skin on the arm near the site may get a little red, itch, and swell.
 Applying an ice pack to the area and giving the child an antihistamine can help.

 More widespread reactions, like hives and itching all over the body, are less common.
 And more severe reactions (like wheezing, breathing problems, throat swelling, and nausea) are rare.
 A serious reaction needs treatment right away.
 That's why kids who get allergy shots are watched in the doctor's office for about 30 minutes afterward.

 Some other tips:

 - Kids should get allergy shots only under the supervision of an allergist/immunologist.